fabianfett/swift-aws-lambda-runtime/docs/02-http-endpoint.md

----
-layout: post
-author: Fabian Fett
-title:  "Create your first HTTP endpoint with Swift on AWS Lambda"
+# Create your first HTTP endpoint with Swift on AWS Lambda
-preview_image: /assets/img/posts/2020-06-01/preview.png
-preview_image_width: 800
-preview_image_height: 800
-preview_image_alt: "Swift Icon overlaps AWS Lambda Icon"
-date:   2020-07-27 20:29:00 +0200
-last_modified_at: 2020-07-28 13:54:00 +0200
-tags: ["aws", "lambda", "server-side swift", "http", "apigateway"]
-description: Learn how to create and deploy your first APIGateway v2 HTTP endpoint using Swift on AWS Lambda.
----

 This tutorial shall help you to create and deploy your first Swift Lambda HTTP endpoint.
-It assumes that you have completed my [Getting started with Swift AWS Lambda Runtime](/getting-started-with-swift-aws-lambda-runtime) tutorial, since it starts where the former ended.
+It assumes that you have completed the [Getting started with Swift AWS Lambda Runtime](01-getting-started.md) tutorial, since it starts where the former ended.
 We will modify the existing code to work as an HTTP endpoint.

 AWS Services integrate with Lambda by sending special json payloads to Lambda. [`swift-aws-lambda-runtime`](https://github.com/swift-server/swift-aws-lambda-runtime) already offers implementations for a number of these services out of the box with the [`AWSLambdaEvents`](https://github.com/swift-server/swift-aws-lambda-runtime/tree/master/Sources/AWSLambdaEvents) library.
 To integrate your Lambda with an AWS Service your Lambda's input and output types must match the requirements of the invoking service.